freeCodeCamp/freeCodeCamp/guide/english/python/data-structures/dictionaries/index.md

     >>> club_names
     [1910, 1875]
 ```
 **`get`** is a built-in *method* that can be used to get values from a dictionary by providing the key.
-The get method is very useful if you need to check existance of values for a particular key. we can also use to return default values in case a key-value pair is missing in the dictionary.
+This method is very useful if you need to check existance of values for a particular key.
+You can also use it to return default values in case a key-value pair is missing in the dictionary.
-Usage:

 ```python
     >>> players = {'ronaldo': 'portugal', 'kaka': 'brazil', 'messi': 'argentina'}
     >>> players.get('ronaldo')